PROGRAMME OFFERING FOR

 PHOTOJOURNALISM COURSE

-The first day of the course, attendees will be asked to develop a photo story idea with international publication in mind.
+The first day of the course, attendees will be asked to develop a photo story idea with

-The second part of a the seminar will involve the completion of a photostory - given them the first day of the seminar by the trainer – and completed by the end of the third day.
+the first day of the seminar by the trainer – and completed by the end of the third day.

 Number of participants: 15